Asian markets mixed ahead of Fed report, US jobs data

 Seoul's Kospi shed 0.8% to 2,208.36 after South Korea's 2022 exports fell 9.5% from the previous year and the country recorded its biggest trade deficit ever.

+India's Sensex opened up 0.5% at 61.167.79.
+Singapore declined while Bangkok and Jakarta advanced.
+New Zealand markets were closed for a holiday.

-This week's most closely watched data points are notes from the Fed's latest meeting due to be released Thursday.
+This week's most closely watched data point is notes from the Fed's latest meeting due to be released Thursday.
 That will give traders an update on the U.S. central bank's thinking about the possible need for more rate hikes.

 It will be followed Friday by U.S. employment data.